meherpr/InterpretMutations/README.md

 Then the scripts can be executed using commands like

+REPEATING HYPERPARAMETER optimisation.
-REPEATING HYPER PARAMETER optimisation. python OptimizeparamsPred.py -i blact.csv -l 0.01 -f 15 -r Conservation This will tune hyper parameters removing the feature Conservation from inputs.
-The input to be provided following the argument -r is the feature name as it appears in the input file, here blact.csv
+python OptimizeparamsPred.py -i blact.csv -l 0.01 -f 15 -r Conservation
+This will tune hyperparameters removing the feature Conservation from inputs.
+The input to be provided following the argument -r is the feature name as it appears in the input file, here blact.csv.

 REPEATING SHAP analysis.
 Similarly the script shapanalysis.py can be executed with the extra argument added.
 For example:
-python shapanalysis.py -n 1138 -l 0.01 -d 25 -w 20 -g 0 -s 0.9 -c 0.9 -a 0 -f 21 -o fit_0.01_nocons -i input_fitness_blact_noNS_scaledfit.csv -t 0.25 -r Conservation
+python shapanalysis.py -n 1138 -l 0.01 -d 25 -w 20 -g 0 -s 0.9 -c 0.9 -a 0 -f 21 -o out -i blact.csv -t 0.25 -r Conservation

+Similar calculations can be done for all features by passing suitable arguments.